-PAIR PERFECTLY THIS HOLIDAY SEASON.
-FROM CRISP BUBBLES AND SUMPTUOUS REDS TO AROMATIC WHITES AND ROSY ROSÉS, CHOOSE BC VQA WINE FOR ALL YOUR HOLIDAY ENTERTAINING.
+PAIR PERFECTLY.
+FROM CRISP BUBBLES AND SUMPTUOUS REDS TO AROMATIC WHITES AND ROSY ROSÉS, CHOOSE BC VQA WINE FOR ALL YOUR ENTERTAINING.

-Share a memorable evening together with friends and family discovering all that British Columbia has to offer.
 The wine and cheese experience is unique to each person and each palate.
-Whether they’re complementary or contrasting, mild or intense, each of these combinations is a perfect taste experience.
-Discover your own favourite matches, along with your guests and keep track of your favourite parings.
+Whether they’re complimentary or contrasting, mild or intense, each of these combinations is a perfect taste experience.
 Here are some guidelines

 - When offering three separate BC VQA Wine and cheese pairings, start with the milder cheeses accompanied by lighter wines then move to stronger cheeses and more full-bodied varietals.